aenzenith/laravel-localizable/README.md

   </form>
 </template>
 ```

+While utilizing the `localizables` variable to create localized fields in the form is an option, it is not a requirement.
+You have the freedom to use your preferred front-end framework to design these fields in a way that aligns with your project's specific needs and requirements.
+You only need to ensure that you pass the correct parameters to the methods used when saving to the back-end.
+Below you can find information about the controller methods.

 When saving a model in a controller, you can use the following localization methods to handle the localization data: